-- The date you actually file Form 1042-S for the calendar year in which the amount was overwithheld, or - The due date for filing Form 1042-S for the calendar year (generally March 15 of the year after the calendar year in which the amount is overwithheld).
+• The date you actually file Form 1042-S for the calendar year in which the amount was overwithheld, or

+• The due date for filing Form 1042-S for the calendar year (generally, March 15 of the year after the calendar year in which the amount is overwithheld).

 The reductions that you applied pursuant to the set-off procedure during the calendar year must be reflected on the line for the period you reduced your liability.
 The amount reported on line 59 for the calendar year for which you overwithheld tax must reflect reductions that you applied pursuant to the set-off procedure during the subsequent calendar year, if applicable.
 Amounts reported on line 63c(1) should be limited to amounts repaid to the beneficial owner or payee (by reducing the withholding on a later payment) in the subsequent calendar year (before the earlier of the filing of the associated Form 1042-S or the due date for such form).
-On line 71, indicate that you are claiming a credit to be applied to the 2018 calendar year for amounts you set off in the subsequent calendar year (note, you may not claim a refund for such payment for that prior year.
-Do not repay the beneficial owner or payee the amount overwithheld unless you are a QI, WP, WT, participating FFI, or reporting Model 1 FFI making a claim for a collective refund under your respective agreement with the IRS.
-See Regulations section 1.1471-1(b) (114) for the definition of a reporting Model 1 FFI.
+On line 71, indicate that you are claiming a credit to be applied to the 2020 calendar year for amounts you set off in the subsequent calendar year (note, you may not claim a refund for such an amount).